sillsdev/l10nsharp/README.md

 L10NSharp provides a dialog for translating terms while running the application.
 The dialog can be launched by Alt-Shift-clicking a Windows Forms element.

+## Upgrading to a newer version

+The [migration](https://github.com/sillsdev/l10nsharp/wiki/Migration) guide describes the necessary changes when upgrading to a higher major version.

 ## Building